TysonTran/LV_Real_Estate/README.md

 <iframe src='./CapRate.html' width=1000 height=600 frameBorder=0></iframe>

-As we can see from the visual, Bright Leaf tends to do better when account for operating expenses, but it is more even when only looking at revenue.
-This shows that the high turnover is hurting the properties potential because the higher expenses incurred from each turnover.
+As we can see from the visual, Bright Leaf tends to do better when accounting for operating expenses, but is more comparable to each other when only looking at revenue.
+This shows that a high turnover rate hurts investment properties potential because the higher expenses incurred from each turnover.

 ### Visualization - Cash on Cash Return from January 2015 - September 2022

-Cash on Cash return is a term mostly used for real estate but it is similar to looking how much a stock has grown each year relative to how much you put in.
-This is a good metric to have to be able to compare it other investments and see if the money could be used better else where.
+Cash on Cash return is a term mostly used for real estate, but it is similar to looking at how much a stock has grown each year relative to how much you put in.
+This is a good metric to have to be able to compare it to other investments and see if the money could be used better elsewhere.
 For example, the S&P500 has a annual average return of around 9.87% from 2001 through 2021, so we can compare the cash on cash return to that and see how the property is performing.

 <iframe src='./COC.html' width=1000 height=600 frameBorder=0></iframe>

 We can see that the returns of Bright Leaf has done significantly better than Fort Pike.
 One thing that we can notice from this is that the years of turnover for Fort Pike seem to be hurting the returns even with the higher rent.
-When comparing Fort Pike on the years of turnover to the years of no turnover, the years of no turnover performed better than the years with no turnover.
+When comparing Fort Pike on the years of turnover to the years of no turnover, the years of no turnover performed better than the years with turnover.

 ### Takeaways
  - High turnover leads to more $ amount spent on maintenance
- - Best to raise rent closer to market value at renewal while still staying below to give tenant incentive to stay
+ - Best to raise rent closer to market value at renewal while still staying below to give the tenant an incentive to stay
      - This allows us to bring in more revenue while not having the turnover eat up a lot of the extra revenue gained from the higher amount of maintenance request
  - Having back to back turnover will cost more than keeping the rent lower and having the tenant stay longer.
- - Bright Leaf outperformed Fort Pike and it also does not account for the extra $600 that it could get if it was at market rent
+ - Bright Leaf outperformed Fort Pike even though the rent is below market rate

 ### Conclusion

 My goal for this analysis was to understand the best way to maximize revenue while minimizing the amount of maintenance request.
 The two factors that directly affect that is the rent charged and turnover.
 By having rent too high at renewal, it can cause the tenants to leave and a turnover to occur.
 With each turnover, there are many expenses that come with it on both the administrative and maintenance side.
 Turnover contributes to a high amount of maintenance request for the first year that the tenants live in the home and there are fees charged to find a new tenants for the home.
 The best way to bypass the turnover to save on the maintenance and administrative expenses is by keeping the rent close to market rent but below enough where it gives the tenant an incentive to stay.
-This is a win-win for both sides because the turnover will eat up a large amount or over the amount of rent gained of being able to rerent at market rent
+This is a win-win for both sides because the turnover will eat up a large amount of the rent gained of being able to rerent at market rent